Charles III crowned in ancient rite at Westminster Abbey

 A gospel choir performed a newly composed “Alleluia,” and, for the first time, female clergy took part in the ceremony.
 It was also the first to include representatives of the Buddhist, Hindu, Jewish, Muslim, and Sikh faiths.

+During the crowning, Charles sat in the 700-year-old oak Coronation Chair — once gilded, now worn and etched with graffiti.
+Underneath the seat was a sacred slab known as the Stone of Scone, on which ancient Scottish kings were crowned.

+After the heavy crown was in place, trumpets sounded, gun salutes were fired across the U.K.

-For 1,000 years and more, British monarchs have been crowned in grandiose ceremonies that confirm their right to rule.
-Charles is the 40th sovereign to be crowned in the abbey — and, at 74, the oldest.
+For 1,000 years and more, British monarchs have been crowned in such grandiose ceremonies that confirm their right to rule.
+Charles was the 40th sovereign to be enthroned in the abbey — and, at 74, the oldest.

 These days, the king no longer has executive or political power, and the service is purely ceremonial since Charles automatically became king upon death of his mother, Queen Elizabeth II, in September.

 The anti-monarchy group Republic said six of its members, including its chief executive, were arrested as they arrived at a protest.
-Police have said they will have have a “low tolerance” for people seeking to disrupt the day, sparking criticism that they are clamping down on free speech.
+Police, who had warned they would have a “low tolerance” for people seeking to disrupt the day, said four people were arrested on suspicion of conspiracy to cause a public nuisance.

+The environmental group Just Stop Oil said more than a dozen of its members were also arrested.

+The detentions sparked criticism that police were clamping down on free speech, and Human Rights Watch said the arrests were “something you would expect to see in Moscow, not London.”

 The multimillion-pound cost of the all the pomp — the exact figure unknown — also rankled some amid a cost-of-living crisis that has meant many Britons are struggling to pay energy bills and buy food.

 Still, Charles has sought to lead a smaller, less expensive royal machine for the 21st century.
-His was a shorter affair than Elizabeth's three-hour coronation, with fewer guests and an abbreviated procession — though there was still plenty to see: judges in wigs, soldiers with gleaming medals attached to red tunics, members of the House of Lords, world royalty, heads of state, public servants, key workers and local heroes.
+His was a shorter affair than Elizabeth's three-hour coronation, with fewer guests and an abbreviated procession.

-The notoriously feuding royal family put on a show of unity.
-Heir to the throne Prince William, his wife, Kate, and their three children were all in attendance.
+Then Welby invited everyone in the abbey to swear “true allegiance” to the monarch.
+He said people watching on television could pay homage, too — though that part of the ceremony was toned down after some criticized it as a tone-deaf effort to demand a public oath of allegiance for Charles.

 William's younger brother Prince Harry, who has publicly sparred with the family, arrived alone.
-His wife Meghan and their children remained at home in California.
+His wife Meghan and their children remained at home in California, where the couple has lived since quitting as working royals in 2020.

-Then Welby invited everyone in the abbey to swear “true allegiance” to the monarch.
-He invited people watching on television to pay homage, too — though that part of the ceremony was toned down after some criticized it as a tone-deaf effort to demand a public oath of allegiance for Charles.
+As Charles and the key royals joined a magnificent military procession after the ceremony, Harry stood waiting outside the abbey until a car arrived to drive him away.

 Today's public is very different from the audience that saw Elizabeth crowned.
 Almost 20% of the population now comes from ethnic minority groups, compared with less than 1% in the 1950s.
 More than 300 languages are spoken in British schools, and less than half of the population describe themselves as Christian.